CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 ### Why should I publish my data in CyVerse Curated Data?

 CyVerse Curated Data is the ideal platform for ease of data reuse.
-Because it is assigned a permanent identifier (DOI or ARK), it is stable and unchangeable, making it ideal for data citation.
+Because it is assigned a permanent identifier (DOI), it is stable and unchangeable, making it ideal for data citation.
 Because the data is stored in large-scale storage resources that are monitored 24/7, it is secure.
 Because it allows transfer, upload, and download across different computers and platforms, it can store very large datasets.
-And because its data is accessible to CyVerse\'s suite of large-scale computational analysis resources, users can seamlessly analyze, manage, and publish new results.
+And because its data is accessible to CyVerse's suite of large-scale computational analysis resources, users can seamlessly analyze, manage, and publish new results.
 For more information, see [Is CyVerse Curated Data Right for My